• Skip to primary navigation

 450g strong white flour (sometimes called bread flour)

-3 tbs Gourmet Garden coriander paste (or 4 tablespoon fresh coriander finely chopped)
+3 tbs Gourmet Garden coriander paste (or 4 tbsp fresh coriander finely chopped)

 egg white + 1 tbs cold water for glazing